talder/xyOps-MSSQL-Query/README.md

 ### Connection Fails with Certificate Error

-Enable the `trustcert` checkbox to bypass certificate validation, or properly configure SSL on your SQL Server.
+Enable the `Trust certificate` checkbox to bypass certificate validation, or properly configure SSL on your SQL Server.

 ### Permission Denied